 Final Restraining Orders in NJ

-NJ Restraining Order Lawyers with offices in Hackensack, Morristown, Newark NJ
+NJ Restraining Order Lawyers with offices in Bergen County, NJ

 If you or a loved one needs legal representation at a Final Restraining Order (FRO) hearing, the restraining order attorneys at the Tormey Law Firm LLC can help.
 Our experienced lawyers have been prosecuting and defending against restraining orders in every county in NJ for many years including in Teaneck, Garfield, Lodi, and Lyndhurst.
 In fact, our managing partner, Travis J. Tormey, has been recognized as a legal resource for domestic violence by CBS radio, the Star Ledger, and the Daily Record.
 Contact our offices anytime for immediate assistance at 201-556-1570.
 The initial consultation is always provided free of charge.